 EVERYTHING is gluten-free.
 They have pretty large case of baked goods as well as sandwiches.
 We really enjoyed everything.
 Though, the donuts were definitely the highlight for me.
 When is the last time I had a donut?!

 There are many more gluten-free bakeries that I heard about after we returned.
 Do your research on these and you’ll find a few more!

-It think this place may be a chain?
-I don’t know.
+I look for tacos.
+And this place did them just right.
 It was great!
 We stopped for quick bite one day and had the best tacos.
 They are super gluten aware, and they have a Spanish gluten-free beer.
 They did bring out one of my tacos in a flour shell, but they quickly fixed it and they were very apologetic.
 I think our favorite was the el pastor.
 Typical.

 When I was researching, I kept seeing crepes places that were gluten-free, and I just did not get it.
 Then I noticed that this place was literally underneath our apartment (we HAD the best location.
 ALWAYS stay in El Born).
 Their cocktails were unique.
 Our waiter was fun and friendly.
 The bartenders tossed bottles and made drinks that were on fire, literally.
 And the savory crepes are ALWAYS gluten-free.
 Then when I ordered a dessert crepe, they just used the savory shell — still delicious.
 Gluten-free or not, pick this crepe shop!

 This is part a small group of restaurants in town, but we loved this one best.
 It doesn’t matter where I am, I search out tacos.
 Not only are they almost always something that easily be made gluten-free but I love how completely different and unique tacos can be.
 This place was worth the stop.
 The ceviche was amazing and pictured below.